Create a Website Account - Manage notification subscriptions, save form progress and more.

 The ballot marking devices at every vote center in Los Angeles County were designed to be accessible to the physically handicapped.
 If a voter cannot get inside the polling place, the voter may vote the ballot in a place that is as near s possible to the vote center and that is accessible to the physically handicapped.
 A precinct board worker will bring a ballot and marking device to that person and assist the voter in casting a ballot.
 Please see California Elections Code Section 14282 for further information.
 The California Elections Code is available at https://leginfo.legislature.ca.gov/.

 Show All Answers

-(1) Circulate an initiative, referendum, recall, or nomination petition or any other petition.(b) Solicit a vote or speak to a voter on the subject of marking his or her ballot.(c) Place a sign relating to voters’ qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240 (challenge of a voter).(d) Do any electioneering as described above.
+(1) Circulate an initiative, referendum, recall, or nomination petition or any other petition.(2) Solicit a vote or speak to a voter on the subject of marking the voter’s ballot.(3) Place a sign relating to voters’ qualifications or speak to a voter on the subject of the voter’s qualifications except as provided in Section 14240.(4) Do any electioneering as defined by Section 319.5.

 18370(c) A person shall not, on election day, or at any time that a voter may be casting a ballot, do any of the following within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot:

 (1) Solicit a vote.(2) Speak to a voter about marking the voter’s ballot.(3) Disseminate visible or audible electioneering information.

 18370(d) Any person who violates any of the provisions of this section is guilty of a misdemeanor.

 A person entitled to register to vote shall be a United States citizen, a resident of California, not imprisoned for the conviction of a felony, and at least 18 years of age at the time of the next election (California Elections Code Section 2101).